michaelversus/SwiftImportChecks/README.md

 # 📦 SwiftImportChecks

+This is a tool that:
+ - enforces only explicitly declared dependencies are imported.
+(Swift build provides the `--explicit-target-dependency-import-check` flag but unfortunatelly it is not available with `xcodebuild`.)
+ - enforces extra rules for forbidden import statements per target.
+ - throws errors when you have duplicate dependencies inside Package.swift files.
-This is a tool that enforces only explicitly declared dependencies are imported and also can enforce extra rules for forbidden import statements per target.
-You can also create a nice mermaid diagram for your local packages adding some extra config properties.
+ - Can create a nice mermaid diagram for your local packages adding some extra config properties.
-Swift build provides the `--explicit-target-dependency-import-check` flag but unfortunatelly it is not available with `xcodebuild`.

 ## 💡 Suggestion